February 27, 2018

 A Powerful Combination

-Together, Magento and Signifyd create a powerful combination that frees retailers to focus on growing their business and serving their customers.
+Together, Magento and Signifyd create a powerful combination that frees retailers to focus on growing their business to business companies and serving their customers.
 Magento provides merchants with an agile and open platform on which to build beautiful and engaging sites that work across channels and devices.
 And Signifyd's machine-learning fraud protection on the back end takes away the stress of fraud and false declines while helping to automate a merchant's fulfillment for faster delivery.

 About Mike Cassidy and Signifyd